coecms/esm-pre-industrial/README.md

     # note: if laboratory is relative path, it is relative to /short/$PROJECT/$USER
     laboratory: access-esm

 The location of the laboratory.
-At this point, payu can not expand shell environment variables (it's in our TO-DO), so as a work-around, if you use relative paths, it will be relative to your default short directory.
+At this point, **payu** can not expand shell environment variables (it's in our TO-DO), so as a work-around, if you use relative paths, it will be relative to your default short directory.

 In this default configuration, it will be in `/short/$PROJECT/$USER/access-esm`.
 But you can also hard-code the full path, if you want it somewhere different.

     model: access

 The main model.
-This mainly tells PAYU which driver to use.
-PAYU knows that **access** is a coupled model, so it will look for separate configurations of the submodels, which is the next item of the configuration file:
+This mainly tells **payu** which driver to use. **payu** knows that **access** is a coupled model, so it will look for separate configurations of the submodels, which is the next item of the configuration file:

     submodels:
         - name: atmosphere
           model: um
           ncpus: 192
-          exe: /short/public/access-esm/payu/bin/csiro/um_hg3.exe-20190129_15
+          exe: /short/public/access-esm/**payu**/bin/csiro/um_hg3.exe-20190129_15
           input:
-            - /short/public/access-esm/payu/input/pre-industrial/atmosphere
+            - /short/public/access-esm/**payu**/input/pre-industrial/atmosphere

         - name: ocean
           model: mom
           ncpus: 84
-          exe: /short/public/access-esm/payu/bin/coe/fms_ACCESS-CM.x
+          exe: /short/public/access-esm/**payu**/bin/coe/fms_ACCESS-CM.x
           input:
-            - /short/public/access-esm/payu/input/common/ocean
+            - /short/public/access-esm/**payu**/input/common/ocean
-            - /short/public/access-esm/payu/input/pre-industrial/ocean
+            - /short/public/access-esm/**payu**/input/pre-industrial/ocean

         - name: ice
           model: cice
           ncpus: 12
-          exe: /short/public/access-esm/payu/bin/csiro/cice4.1_access-mct-12p-20180108
+          exe: /short/public/access-esm/**payu**/bin/csiro/cice4.1_access-mct-12p-20180108
           input:
-            - /short/public/access-esm/payu/input/common/ice
+            - /short/public/access-esm/**payu**/input/common/ice

         - name: coupler
           model: oasis
           ncpus: 0
           input:
-            - /short/public/access-esm/payu/input/common/coupler
+            - /short/public/access-esm/**payu**/input/common/coupler

 This is probably the meatiest part of the configuration, so let's look at it in more detail.